stclib/STC/README.md

 -----------------

 The containers are memory efficent, i.e. they occupy as little memory as practical possible.
-- **cstr**, **cvec**: Representaion: one pointer size.
+- **cstr**, **cvec**: Type size: one pointer.
 The size and capacity is stored as part of the heap allocation that also holds the vector elements.
-- **clist**: Representation: one pointer size.
+- **clist**: Type size: one pointer.
 Each node allocates block storing value and next pointer.
-- **cset**: Representation: 4 pointers size. cset uses one table of keys, and one table of "used/hash-value", which occupies only one byte per bucket.
+- **cmap**: Type size: 4 pointers. cmap uses one table of keys+value, and one table of precomputed hash-value/used bucket, which occupies only one byte per bucket.
+The open hashing has a default max load factor of 85%, and hash table scales by 1.5x when reaching that.
-- **cmap**: Same as cset, but this uses a table of (key, value) pairs, not only keys.
+- **cset**: Same as cmap, but this uses a table of keys only, not (key, value) pairs.
 - **carray**: carray1, carray2 and carray3.
-Representation: One pointers, plus 1, 2, or 3 size_t variables to store dimensions.
-Elements are stored as one block of heap memory.
+Type size: One pointer plus one, two, or three size_t variables to store dimensions.
+Arrays are allocated as one contiguous block of heap memory.

 cmap, cset and cvec discussion
 ------------------------------